Cyber Insurance Coverage Checklist: 5 Security Items

 No cybersecurity vendor can guarantee their solutions will get you the best cyber insurance coverage at the lowest rate.
 The upside is that enhancing your security to align with cyber insurance coverage requirements will certainly improve your resiliency (if configured correctly, of course).

 Here are five security considerations that are in-line with cyber insurance requirements and may help reduce cyber risk:

 - MFA as part of a broader zero trust strategy

 - Go beyond EDR to XDR

-- Prioritised patching strategy
+- Prioritized patching strategy

 - Stronger email security

 Despite what some cybersecurity vendors may say, carriers do not have any mandated vendors that businesses must use to receive cyber insurance coverage.
-Ultimately, they want to see an organisation has a strong partnership with vendors that deliver a baseline level of cybersecurity maturity.
+Ultimately, they want to see an organization has a strong partnership with vendors that deliver a baseline level of cybersecurity maturity.

 There’s a myriad of cybersecurity maturity frameworks to reference; Nemertes Research simplified the well-known NIST Cybersecurity Framework into four stages: unprepared, reactive, proactive, and anticipatory.